rust-lang/rust/doc/tutorial.md

 ~~~~

 As an added bonus, you can use the `ret` keyword, which is not
-normally allowed in blocks, in a block that appears as the body of a
+normally allowed in closures, in a block that appears as the body of a
 `for` loop — this will cause a return to happen from the outer
 function, not just the loop body.